May 15, 2026: Showcase – Computational Archival Storytelling with Jupyter Notebooks

 • Author: Caleb HURLEY

-The project will involve extracting and cleaning TCX ride data, converting GPS coordinate information into usable geographic datasets, and creating visualizations that illustrate trends in training volume and performance.
+The project involves extracting and cleaning TCX ride data, converting GPS coordinate information into usable geographic datasets, and creating visualizations that illustrate trends in training volume and performance.
 GPS route data from rides will be visualized in QGIS to create maps tracing ride locations over time.
-Tableau dashboards and graphs will be used to visualize changes in ride distance, average speed, elevation, and power metrics across the seven-month period.
+Tableau dashboards and graphs will be used to visualize changes in ride distance, average speed, elevation, and power metrics across the 8 selected rides from the seven months.

-The final deliverable will be presented in a Jupyter Notebook that combines methodology, narrative explanation, and visual outputs into a multip-phase cohesive computational storytelling project.
-The projects narrative moves from geospatial data without power metrics, to power-based structured data without geospatial data, then training records with both data types combined.
-The notebook will document the workflow used to transform raw TCX telemetry data into curated datasets and visual representations.
+The project narrative moves from geospatial data without power metrics, to power-based structured data without geospatial data, then training records with both data types combined.
+The notebook documents the workflow used to transform raw TCX telemetry data into curated datasets and visual representations.
 The project also aims to demonstrate how digital humanities and data curation methodologies can be applied to fitness datasets rather than traditional archival or historical records.

 • Tools: